London Necropolis railway station: London Necropolis Company

 On 30 June 1852 the promoters of the Brookwood scheme were given parliamentary consent to proceed, and the London Necropolis and National Mausoleum Company (LNC) was formed.
 The former Woking Common, owned by the Earl of Onslow at Brookwood was chosen as the site for the new cemetery.
-To prevent the LSWR from exploiting its monopoly on access to the cemetery, the private act of Parliament authorising the scheme (London Necropolis and National Mausoleum Act 1852, 15 & 16 Vict. c. cxlix) bound the LSWR to carry corpses and mourners to the cemetery in perpetuity and set a maximum tariff which could be levied on funeral traffic, but did not specify detail of how the funeral trains were to operate.
+To prevent the LSWR from exploiting its monopoly on access to the cemetery, the local act of Parliament authorising the scheme, the London Necropolis and National Mausoleum Act 1852 (15 & 16 Vict. c. cxlix) bound the LSWR to carry corpses and mourners to the cemetery in perpetuity and set a maximum tariff which could be levied on funeral traffic, but did not specify detail of how the funeral trains were to operate.

 On 7 November 1854 the new cemetery opened and the southern Anglican section was consecrated by Charles Sumner, Bishop of Winchester.
 (Note: Traditional English burial practice was for graveyards and cemeteries to be divided into an Anglican south and a Nonconformist north.
 The tradition derived from churchyard burials, where Church of England burials were conducted in the sunny area south of the church, and the unbaptised and those who did not want to be buried in an Anglican ceremony were buried in the shadowed area north of the church.)
 On 13 November the first scheduled London Necropolis Railway train left the new London Necropolis railway station for the cemetery, and the first burial (that of the stillborn twins of a Mr and Mrs Hore of Ewer Street, Southwark Borough) took place.